-- Identify positive beliefs and behaviours that promote respectful and non-violent relationships between men and women, boys and girls and protect against sexual violence, child marriage and FGM - Analyse harmful norms and discover positive norms we could adopt to replace harmful ones. - Role play different norms that would reduce violence against girls and women.
+- Identify positive beliefs and behaviours that promote respectful and non-violent relationships between men and women, boys and girls and protect against sexual violence, teenage pregnancy and child marriage. - Analyse harmful norms and discover positive norms we could adopt to replace harmful ones. - Role play different norms that would reduce violence against girls and women.

-Think about how you can make sure that norms that hold women and girls responsible for sexual violence, child marriage and FGM or that limit women's and girl's freedom of movement or contribute to their disempowerment are not reinforced during the discussion.
+Think about how you can make sure that norms that hold women and girls responsible for sexual violence, teenage pregnancy and child marriage or that limit women's and girl's freedom of movement or contribute to their disempowerment are not reinforced during the discussion.
 You might want to refer back to discussions about human dignity.